Robust Sequential Online Prediction with Dynamic Ensemble of Multiple Models: A Review: Theories

 \section{Theories}

-In this section, I describe BDEMM from a theoretical perspective.
-Readers are expected to have a prerequisite knowledge background on Bayesian statistics, some classic references include \cite{berger2013statistical,barber2012bayesian,wasserman2004all}.
-To begin with, I give a concise review of Bayesian model averaging (BMA), as it acts as the theoretical basis of BDEMM.
-This can be given before Section II (Theories).
+This section introduces BDEMM from a theoretical perspective.
+We assume readers have prerequisite knowledge of Bayesian statistics, and some classic reference materials include Section IV of \cite{berger2013statistical}, Section II of \cite{barber2012bayesian}, and Section XI of \cite{wasserman2004all}.
+To begin, we provide a succinct overview of Bayesian model averaging (BMA), which serves as the theoretical foundation of BDEMM.